MJstephenson/STEM-Stars/README.md

 -	A site that is responsive and works on a variety of screen sizes
 -	A way to contact the business
 -	A site that provides accessibility

+## User Stories

+### First-time User
+1. As a first time user, I want to know what STEM Stars is about.
+2. As a first time user, I want to know some statistics about females leaving STEM education and STEM roles.
+3. As a first time user, I want to know what services STEM Stars provide.
+4. As a first time user, I want to see an example of a mentor.
+5	As a first time user, I want to see a bio of a mentor.
+6. As a first time user, I want to be able to contact STEM Stars for more information and add a comment.

+### Returning User
+7. As a returning user, I want to be able to contact or re-contact STEM Stars and add a comment.
+8. As a returning user, I want to be able to find STEM Stars on social media.

+### Site Owner
+9. As the site owner, I want users to be able to contact STEM Stars.
+10. As the site owner, I want users to be able to get an overview of what STEM Stars is about.
+11. As the site owner I want users to be able to see statistics about
+12. As the site owner I want the users to be able to see examples of mentors that they can access including their bios.
+13. As the site owner I want users to be able to see what services STEM Stars offers.
+14. As the site owner I want users to be able to contact and re-contact STEM Stars for more information via a form